-- Video: Canvas Student OverviewLinks to an external site.
-[7:04] - Which Browsers Does Canvas Support?Links to an external site. - How Can I Use Canvas on My Mobile Device? - Canvas Student Guide - Canvas Video GuideLinks to an external site. - Mediasite Viewing RequirementsLinks to an external site. technical requirements for watching lecture videos. - Zoom Conferences Student Step-by-Step GuidesLinks to an external site.
+- Video: Canvas OverviewLinks to an external site.
+[7:04] - Which Browsers Does Canvas Support?Links to an external site. - How Can I Use Canvas on My Mobile Device? - Canvas Student Guide - Canvas Student Tour - Canvas Video GuideLinks to an external site. - Mediasite Viewing RequirementsLinks to an external site. technical requirements for watching lecture videos. - Zoom in e-LearningLinks to an external site. - Zoom Conferences at UFLinks to an external site.

 Any requests for make-ups due to technical issues MUST be accompanied by the ticket number received from the UF Computing Help Desk when the problem was reported to them.
 The ticket number will document the time and date of the problem.
-You MUST message your instructor within 24 hours of the technical difficulty if you wish to request a make-up.
+You MUST email your instructor within 24 hours of the technical difficulty if you wish to request a make-up.